 - Home Visitor: For candidates working with the parents of young children. *CDA training and assessment fees for the Home Visitor setting are not eligible for EIP scholarships.

-The 120 hours of training must be documented, with no fewer than 10 hours in each of the following content areas:
+training, with no fewer than 10 training hours in each of the following CDA Competency Standards and Functional Areas:

 - Planning a safe and healthy learning environment

 - Managing an effective program operation

 - Observing and recording children's behavior

 - Understanding principles of child development and learning

 Some training organizations and colleges offer CDA training programs specifically designed to meet this requirement.
 Before enrolling in a CDA training program, we encourage you to research your options and determine which will best help you obtain your CDA Credential.